 Main attractions include the Nagoya Castle and the Nagoya TV Tower.
 If you have an interest in cars, you can also check out the Toyota Museum.
 Alternatively, you can go for a walking tour of Nagoya for a quick overview.

 For dinner, I heavily recommend trying Nagoya’s local dish – Hitsumabushi – grilled eel which is prepared four ways.
-There are some notable restaurants where you can have this dish but my pick for quality and convenience is Ibasho which is located a few minutes walk from Nagoya TV Tower.
+There are some notable restaurants where you can have this dish but my pick for quality and convenience is Ibasho (closed on Sundays and the 1st/3rd Monday of each month) which is located a few minutes walk from Nagoya TV Tower.
 The restaurant is situated within Nagoya’s red light district.
 Go early or be prepared to queue.
 Payment is by cash only.

-You can buy the JR Takayama-Hokuriku Area Pass which can transport you between Kanazawa, Takayama and Shirakawa-go.
+If you are just traveling within Central Japan, you can buy the JR Takayama-Hokuriku Area Pass which can transport you between Kanazawa, Takayama and Shirakawa-go for 5 days.
 You can even use the pass to go between these cities and Nagoya or Osaka/Kyoto, depending on your preference.

 Where to Stay in Kanazawa, Takayama and Nagoya

 Kanazawa – I stayed in Hotel MyStays Kanazawa Castle.
 Despite the name, the hotel is actually not close to Kanazawa Castle although it’s still very convenient as it’s only an 8 minute walk to the train station.
 Rooms are small but comfortable with full amenities (even comes with a tub!).
-Most importantly, the hotel is very new.
+The hotel was also built relatively recently.
 Rates are usually well below $100.